Kong/docs.konghq.com/app/plugins/ldap-authentication.md

         <strong>Note:</strong> The <code>config.header_type</code> option was introduced in Kong 0.12.0.
 Previous versions of this plugin behave as if <code>ldap</code> was set for this value.
     </div>

-    Once applied, any user with a valid credential can access the Service/API.
-    To restrict usage to only some of the authenticated users, also add the [ACL](/plugins/acl/) plugin (not covered here) and create whitelist or blacklist groups of users.

 ---

 ## Usage